frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 }
 ```

-Then, once you’ve specified your data structures, you can use the protocol buffer compiler `protoc` to generate data access classes in your preferred language(s) from your proto definition.
-In the Scala ecosystem, the most widely used is [ScalaPB](https://scalapb.github.io/).
+Then, once you’ve specified your data structures, you can use the protobuf compiler `protoc` to generate data access classes in your preferred language(s) from your proto definition.
+In the Scala ecosystem, the most widely used is [ScalaPB].

-Likewise you can define gRPC services in your proto files, with RPC method parameters and return types specified as protocol buffer messages:
+Likewise you can define [gRPC] services in your proto files, with RPC method parameters and return types specified as protocol buffer messages:

 ```
 // The greeter service definition.